 Finally, I should add that the EAGE is continually refreshing the catalogue to ensure it keeps pace with, and is relevant to, current industry developments.
 I am pleased to inform you that the Energy Transition is added to the catalogue as a new category.
-In addition to that, we have also marked courses relevant to the Energy Transition with a specific icon.
+In addition to that, we have also marked courses relevant to the Energy Transition with a specific icon, and provide a new coaching course to find your best way of re-skilling.
 Should you have any suggestions or proposals for new courses please let me know.